Katie1788/UnicornAttractor/README.md

 checkout

 Next I created a home app to create the home page with links to 'bugs' and 'features', which I also created.
 Note that users need to login or register in order to create features.

+Finally, I deployed the project to python anywhere.